 Sensitivity: All three tracers showed lower sensitivity (35%–47%).
 The relatively low sensitivity may be partly due to: (a) a small percentage of prostate cancer cells may not express PSMA; (b) PSMA PET scans have limitations in detecting lesions below certain size, therefore some micrometastatic lesions may go undetected; (c) high uptake of the tracer in certain normal tissues like kidneys or liver could obscure lesions in these areas due to high background noise level; (d) tracer uptake may not be specific to PSA expressing cells.

-There’s an inverse relationship between sensitivity and specificity in many diagnostic tests, including in the present case, and increased specificity comes at the expense of sensitivity.
+There’s typically an inverse relationship between sensitivity and specificity many diagnostic tests, including in the present case, and increased specificity comes at the expense of lower sensitivity.
 In clinical setting, high sensitivity is desired in screening tests to minimize false negatives and avoid missing potential cases of a disease.
-As the three tracers we are discussing are approved for detection of metastatic disease and not used for screening of prostate cancer, low sensitivity of these tracers can be worked with, in our opinion.
+As the three tracers we are discussing are approved for the detection of metastatic disease, and not used for screening for prostate cancer, low sensitivity of these tracers can be worked with.

 Specificity: The three tracers exhibited high specificity (90-96%) and demonstrate confidence in lower false negatives.
-Pylarify, Illuccix, and Posluma show differences in the specificities with Pylarify demonstrating highest specificity.
+Pylarify, Illuccix, and Posluma show smaller differences in the specificities with Pylarify demonstrating higher specificity.

 Radiotracer Market